carsonalh/conventions/c_conventions.md

 Some of the definitions that will be referenced throughout this standard are:

-* `module_abbreviation`: A 2-to-4 letter abbrevation of the name of the library, which should **always** be in all lower-case.
+* `module_abbreviation`: A 2-to-4 letter (approximately) abbrevation of the
+name of the library, which would typically be in lower case; it is more important that the casing used throughout the code is consistent than anything else.
 This can be longer, but it is convention to make this short, as it is the one thing about your codebase you should expect the reader to memorise.

 ### Global Variable Naming Conventions